 Now that the Lifestyle remodel program is complete, there should be less capital spending.
 At roughly five years of age, the store portfolio should be nearing peak EBITDA margins, resulting in higher free cash flow.
 Read more

-Safeway lacks a relevant pricing strategy, since it lost customer traffic to low-cost operators during the recession but has yet to gain traction with the higher-end type of consumers like at Whole Foods, where comparable sales have bounced back strongly in the recovery.
+Safeway lacks a relevant pricing strategy.
+It lost customer traffic to low-cost operators during the recession and has not gained traction with the higher-end consumers of grocers like Whole Foods.

-Returns on capital have been in steady decline and should continue to be since the Lifestyle remodel investment failed to provide enough of a sustained revenue lift to generate the required rate of return for the amount of capital invested.
+Returns on capital have been in steady decline and should continue to be since the Lifestyle remodel investment failed to provide enough of a sustained revenue lift to generate the anticipated rate of return.

 Investors are not properly factoring the competitive risk for Wal-Mart's small-store expansion, which encroaches upon traditional supermarket trade areas.
 Read more